-

 What trends in litigation are evident in the last three years in your jurisdiction in respect of class actions?

-Over the last three years, class actions in Italy have concentrated around three main areas:
+Over the last three years, class actions in Italy have concentrated primarily around three main areas, confirming historic trends while integrating recent developments:

-- consumer credit and financial services: a large number of recent class actions have involved claims against banks, credit institutions, and insurance companies, typically for unfair commercial practices such as the failure to reimburse upfront costs in the event of early loan repayment, the use of unlawful clauses in contracts of guarantee, or the misrepresentation of investment and insurance products;
+i.
+Consumer credit and financial services: a large number of recent class actions have involved claims against banks, credit institutions, and insurance companies, typically for unfair commercial practices such as the failure to reimburse up-front costs in the event of early loan repayments, the use of unfair contract terms in bank guarantees, and misrepresentations in the distribution of financial or insurance instruments.

 -